 insights and recommendations for enhancing self- directed learning in writing.

 As Dörnyei notes, autonomous learning not only improves language proficiency but also fosters critical thinking and problem-solving skills.14 In writing, self-study encourages reflection, helping students identify strengths and weaknesses.
-This study contributes to EFL writing literature by providing a localized perspective on Vietnamese students' self-study practices and practical recommendations for educators at Quy Nhon University.
+This study hopes to contribute to EFL writing literature by providing a localized perspective on Vietnamese students' self-study practices and practical recommendations for educators at Quy Nhon University.
 In conclusion, writing is a complex skill, but self-study empowers students to take ownership of their learning.
 Hyland highlights that successful writing requires linguistic competence, critical thinking, and clear communication.1 By investigating the self-study practices of English majors at Quy Nhon University, this research aims to support students in overcoming writing challenges and becoming more autonomous, confident writers.

 THEORETICAL BACKGROUND

-Theoretical background
+Theoretical background ( shorten about 1/3 of this part is better)

 Concepts of Self-Study in Language Learning